nestifyjs/cookie/README.md

   }
 }
 ```
-⋅⋅⋅For each cookie, you can set individual options that will **override** the options specified when importing `CookieModule`(if they were identified).
+   For each cookie, you can set individual options that will **override** the options specified when importing `CookieModule`(if they were identified).
 If an object with options is not set for a specific cookie, then global options will be used.

 2. **Setting dynamic cookies**

-⋅⋅⋅ To setting dynamic cookies, you must use the `CookiesController`.
+   To setting dynamic cookies, you must use the `CookiesController`.
 The router controller must be inherited from the `Cookies Controller`.
 `CookiesController` defines a method that can be called inside the route handler to configure cookies.
 Method signature:
 ```typescript
 public setCookie (request: any, name: string, value: any, options: Partial<CookieOptions> = {}): void
 ```
-⋅⋅⋅For example:
+   For example:
 ```typescript
 import { Request, Controller, Get } from '@nestjs/common';
 import { CookieController } from '@nestifyjs/cookie';